 The REIT has classified the right-of-use-assets in respect of office leases as non-current assets at amortized cost.
-Office lease related expense previously recorded in general and administrative expense is now recorded with a portion as general and administrative expense, resulting from the amortization of right-of-use assets, and the other portion is recorded as net interest expense in the consolidated statements of income and comprehensive income and as lease principal repayments in the consolidated statements of cash flows.
+Office lease related expense previously recorded in general and administrative expense is now recorded partially as general and administrative expense, resulting from the amortization of right-of-use assets, and partially as net interest expense in the consolidated statements of income and comprehensive income and as lease principal repayments in the consolidated statements of cash flows.

-The adoption of IFRS 16 resulted in the recognition of lease liabilities amounting to \$3,873,634, and right-ofuse assets amounting to \$3,599,109 relating to office and land leases.
+The adoption of IFRS 16 resulted in the recognition on January 1, 2019 of lease liabilities amounting to \$3,873,634, and right-of-use assets amounting to \$3,599,109 relating to office and land leases.
 Right-of-use assets in the amount of \$1,365,442 are recorded in non-current assets and \$2,233,667 is recorded in investment properties in the consolidated statement of financial position.
 These liabilities were measured at the present value of the remaining lease payments, applying a discount rate of 6%.